NTU-ASH/tree-generator/README.md

 # tree-generator
+## Project Description
 Program that will generate data trees and have a quiz mode to test users.
-Kappa.
-FeelsGoodMan
-## Project Description
 ## Group
-## How we are going to fail
-Jacks in the group, FeelsBadMan
-## How we are going to pass
-Edward is in the group, FeelGoodMan
+D
 ##Tutor
+Wedad Alhoula